 Problem # 8: Visible Joint Lines

-Aesthetics is one of the reasons why people choose fake turf.
-A line on a joint that runs all across the turf is the last thing you would want to see.
-That is, after all the money and time spent in your landscape project.
+Aesthetics is one of the main reasons why people choose fake grass.
+After all the money and time spent on your landscape project, a line that runs all across the turf is the last thing you would want to see.
 Joint lines are caused by light bouncing off the grass blades that are pushed together.

 Solution: Hire an Experienced Installer

-Trying to fix this error at a later stage is futile and costly.
+Trying to fix this error at a later stage can be costly.
 To make sure this doesn’t happen, make sure you work with skilled and reputable installers.
 Refuse any offers to use timber or cable ties to push your turf rolls together.
+Usually this only occurs if the installation was done poorly.

 Problem # 9: No/Limited Access to Warranties

 Some fake grass from overseas come really cheap.
-But the problem is, if anything goes wrong, you’ll have to wait days to process warranties.
+The problem is, if anything goes wrong, you’ll have to wait days to process warranties.
 This can push back your completion date.
 It’ll also be hard to check the product if it’s shipping from far away.

 The more you are aware of these issues, the better your chance of avoiding them.
-Getting everything right the first time is better than costly repairs in the future.
+Getting everything right the first time can help you avoid costly repairs in the future.

 If you are a DIYer, these are the issues that you may face when starting your project.
 If you’re mindful about them, you’ll be able to pull off your project with no problems.